About USC Gould

 - WORKSHOPS AND CONFERENCES

-Richard Peterson is the director of the Judge Judith O. Hollinger Program in Alternative Dispute Resolution and adjunct professor of law at USC Gould.
+Richard Peterson is the director of the USC Gould School of Law Center for Dispute Resolution and adjunct professor of law.

-Previously at USC Gould, he served as a lecturer in law and also served briefly as senior director for experiential education prior to his current appointment.
+Previously at USC Gould, he served as a lecturer in law and also served briefly as senior director for experiential education.

-Peterson has served as chair of the Disability Law Section and the Law and Mental Disability Section of the Association of American Law Schools (AALS) as well as a member of the Board of Directors of a number of non-profit corporations including the Regional Center of Orange County, Down Syndrome Association of Orange County and as a member of the Professional Advisory Board of the Epilepsy Alliance of Orange County.
-His scholarly publications include articles on the topic of Therapeutic Jurisprudence.
+Peterson has served as chair of the Disability Law Section and the Law and Mental Disability Section of the Association of American Law Schools (AALS) as well as a member of the Board of Directors of a number of non-profit organizations including the Regional Center of Orange County, Down Syndrome Association of Orange County and as a member of the Professional Advisory Board of the Epilepsy Alliance of Orange County.
+His scholarly publications include articles on the topic of therapeutic jurisprudence.

-Before beginning his teaching career in 2002, Richard worked as a consultant to inter-city school districts and schools across the nation, teaching dispute resolution and anger management curriculum to K-12 teachers, administrators, and probation officers as part of gang violence prevention programs.
+Before beginning his teaching career in 2002, Peterson worked as a consultant to school districts and schools across the nation, teaching dispute resolution and anger management curriculum to K-12 teachers, administrator, and probation officers as part of gang violence prevention programs.
 He began practicing law in 1979 and has served as a private mediator and arbitrator for more than 35 years.
-Richard has an AV rating with Martindale Hubbell.
+Peterson has an AV rating with Martindale Hubbell.